 - a.
 Open the workbook Lastname\Firstname\2B\Weekly\Sales, which you created while following the directions in the textbook and saved on page 432. - b.
 Save the workbook to the Excel Files folder using the name HW03-2 HWID 2B\Weekly\Sales\Done - c.
 Click the Summary worksheet.
 Tap Ctrl + p and set the worksheet to print in Portrait, all on one page, centered horizontally but not vertically and include a footer that contains the file name on the left and the sheet name on the right.
 Compare the preview with the key.
 Make needed corrections, print the worksheet, save the workbook but do NOT close it. - d.
+The IF function introduced on textbook page 396 allows you to choose between two alternatives based on the truthfulness of a condition called a logical test.
+The IF function tests the condition and, if the logical test result is true, the first alternative is displayed; otherwise the second alternative is displayed.

-The IFS function is described on pages 427-429.
-This is a powerful function because it allows the user to display different things based on different conditions.
+The IFS function, described on pages 427-429, allows the user to display different things based on more than one condition (hence the S in IFS).
 However, the conditions must be placed in the correct order for the function to work properly.
 Here is the formula the authors provided: